Yag000/chimpanzee/README.md

 ## Monkey-rs

 Monkey-rs is an implementation of the Monkey language in Rust.
 It is based on the book [Writing an Interpreter in Go](https://interpreterbook.com/).
 It provides a REPL and a file intepreter.
-Monkey files the extension `.monkey`.
+Monkey files use the extension `.monkey`.

 ### REPL